 When looking up into the night sky we sense the vast distances between the objects we see.
 But when looking down at the ground we experience something different.
 It seems that objects are solid, without internal structure.

-We can’t know by looking that the things we see are made of tiny molecules separated from each other by tiny gaps.
-Even with sophisticated instruments like microscopes we have no chance of seeing any molecules.
+No one can know by looking that solid objects are made of tiny molecules separated from each other by tiny gaps.
+Even sophisticated instruments like microscopes provide experimenters with no chance of seeing any molecules.
 Molecules are too small.

 Think about it.
 No one has ever seen a molecule.
 No one.
-Computers have created pictures based on programming rules and data from sensors to give us the idea of what molecules might look like—if molecules lived in our world at our scales and reacted to sensors and probes the way we do.
+Computers have created pictures based on programming rules and data from sensors to provide an idea of what molecules might look like—if molecules lived in the world at human scales and reacted to sensors and probes the way we do.
 But, of course, they don’t.

-Few professors emphasize to kids in freshman chemistry, as far as I know, that they are learning the rules from models of molecules which have been invented—fabricated—to help make sense of lab experiments done on substances that are able to be felt with the hands and seen with unaided eyes.
+Few professors emphasize to kids in freshman chemistry, as far as I know, that they are learning the rules from models of molecules which have been invented—fabricated—to help make sense of lab experiments done on substances that are able to be touched by hands and seen with unaided eyes.

-Worse still, visual models can never be realistic when applied to the objects scientists call atoms.
+Worse, visual models can never be realistic when applied to the objects scientists call atoms.
 Atoms are what molecules are made from.
 They are completely fanciful.
+It’s true.

-Whatever it is we think atoms are, they aren’t resolvable with light, which is what our brains use to help us imagine things.
-Their constituents are quantum objects that don’t behave like anything we deal with in ordinary life.
-Everything we think we know about atoms is made-up by scientists struggling to make sense of the way substances actually behave under every set of experimental circumstances they can imagine.
+Whatever it is that atoms are, they aren’t resolvable with light, which is what brains use to view and imagine things.
+The constituents of atoms are quantum objects that don’t behave like anything familiar to ordinary life.
+Everything folks think they know about atoms is made-up by scientists who are struggling to make sense of the way substances behave under every set of experimental circumstances imaginable.

-During the past fifty years or so experiments have revealed new layers of complexity, which older models of the atom couldn’t address.
-So scientists devised new models to help them reason more clearly about the strange events they observed in their experiments.
+During the past fifty years or so experiments have revealed new layers of complexity, which older models of the atom don’t address.
+So scientists devised new models to help them reason more clearly about the strange events they were observing.

-Scientists invented more structures and more “particles”—quarks being the best known example—to explain and simplify the fantastic results of their most recent experiments.
+Scientists invented more structures and more “particles”—quarks being the best known—to explain and simplify the fantastic results of their most recent experiments.

-Before the concept of the quark was invented, scientists struggled with the complexity of a theory that incorporated hundreds of particles.
-Frustrated phyicists referred to the complexity as a “particle zoo.”
+Before the idea of the quark, scientists struggled with the complexity of a theory that included hundreds of particles.
+Frustrated physicists referred to the complexity as the “particle zoo.”
 After the theory of quarks was accepted, the number of particles in the “standard model” dropped to seventeen.

 Some current models of the subatomic world postulate point-size masses immersed in vast volumes of interstitial space.
-These models reflect the mathematics used to build them, but are probably useless for understanding what is really going on.
+These models reflect the mathematics used to build them, but are probably not helpful for understanding what is really going on.

 John Wheeler, the theoretical physicist who coined the terms worm-hole and quantum-foam, said this about the very small: …every item of the physical world has at bottom—a very deep bottom, in most instances—an immaterial source and explanation…

 The force fields inside the molecular lattice are powerful—powerful enough to make the lattice impermeable.
-Vast volumes of empty space don’t exist within it.
-Matter and energy seem to work together in a kind of soup of symbiotic equivalence.
+Vast volumes of empty space don’t exist within.
+Matter and energy seem to be working together in a kind of soup of symbiotic equivalence.

 It might be reasonable to expect that at smaller scales, forces and fields take over.
 Matter, as folks usually think of it, is gone.
-Fields (whatever they really are) predominate.
-When these fields interact with detectors, the detectors behave as if they’ve interacted with physical particles immersed in vast volumes of empty space.
+Fields (whatever they might really be) predominate.
+When fields interact with detectors, the detectors provide data as if they interacted with massive particles immersed in vast volumes of empty space.

-It’s an unfortunate illusion, because people might be missing an underlying reality that, as experimenters descend to smaller scales, they enter regions of disproportionately less space—much less space; certainly not more.
-Descent down ladders to smaller and smaller scales open densities of force/energy and limitations of space/time comparable to those found in black holes.
+It might be an illusion that leads people to miss an underlying reality of smaller scales—descent into the abyss of small scales reveals regions of disproportionately less space, not more.
+The stairway to smaller scales may lead to densities of force/energy and limitations of space/time like those found in black holes.

-For example, in a typical black hole—one estimate claims there could be at least a hundred million in the Milky Way Galaxy—-a typical event horizon might have a circumference of, say, thirty miles, while the same black hole’s diameter might measure millions of miles.
-These dimensions violate the Euclidian rules of geometry everyone is used to.
-According to these rules, a spheroidal event horizon that measures thirty miles around its circumference can’t measure more than ten miles across its diameter.
+In a typical black hole—a hundred million may inhabit the Milky Way Galaxy—-a typical event horizon might have a circumference of thirty miles.
+Its diameter could measure millions of miles.
+Dimensions like these violate the Euclidian rules of geometry everyone is used to.
+According to the rules, a spheroidal event horizon with a thirty mile circumference can’t measure more than ten miles across.

-A diameter of millions of miles for an object with a thirty mile circumference seems crazy at first, until we grasp some of the implications of relativity, which demand that the volume of space and span of time within a black hole be densely distorted and wildly warped.
+A diameter of millions of miles for an object with a thirty mile circumference seems crazy at first, until the implications of relativity are examined, which demand that the volume of space and span of time within a black hole be densely distorted and wildly warped.

-Said plainly, whatever it is that exists at the tiny scales I have been writing about in this essay, no one really has a clue, but maybe knowledge about black holes can provide insights.
+Said plainly, whatever exists at tiny scales is not understood, but maybe knowledge about black holes can provide insights.
 I think so.
-The problem: much of our knowledge about black holes is speculation based on mathematics; unless we are already living inside a black hole, we can’t verify the ideas of, admittedly, some very smart and talented people, like Stephen Hawking, for example.
+The problem: knowledge about black holes is speculation based on mathematics; unless we are already living inside a black hole, we can’t verify the ideas of smart and talented people like Stephen Hawking, for example.